phoenix-rtos/phoenix-rtos-doc/filesystems/filesystems.md

 **Limitations:**

-- The ext2 header (`sb.h`) defines fields for journaling (ext3), compression, and encryption for format compatibility. **None of these features are implemented.** Only base ext2 functionality is supported.
+- The ext2 header (`sb.h`) defines fields for ext3/compression/encryption for format compatibility, but only base ext2 is implemented.
 - No extended attributes
 - No large file support beyond ext2 format limits

 ## FAT - File Allocation Table

 Source: `phoenix-rtos-filesystems/fat/`